The Neighborhood Academy

 The donor community was expressing fatigue.
 And TNA limited any solution to using no public funding, no tuition increase, no increase in annual fund raising, and no tax referendum.

-TNA now owns its own new campus on eight wooded acres (an award winning design; comparable with other “elite” college prep schools), with a multi-million dollar endowment, and new revenues that more than cover its debt service ($15 million project).
+Using our solution, TNA now owns its own new campus on eight wooded acres (an award winning design; comparable with other “elite” college prep schools), with a multi-million dollar endowment, and new revenues that more than cover its debt service ($15 million project).